Meet our Board of Directors

 Nick leverages a robust business and industry acumen within change management, strategic planning, and team leadership to disrupt the status quo, improve processes, enhance performance, and capitalize on new opportunities.
 He instills a trust-based culture, uncovers employee strengths, removes roadblocks, and takes calculated risks to drive unprecedented efficiency gains.

-Nick Lives in the Queen Anne neighborhood of Seattle, WA with his wife, daughter and boxer.
+Nick Lives in the Queen Anne neighborhood of Seattle, WA with his wife, daughter and Boxer.

 Brannely Turpin, Director